trbaker/GIStandards/overview.md

 Figure 2 shows that "spatial" is the primary geospatial keyword in both English (ELA) and mathematics (MA).
 In science, the Next Generation Science Standards (NGSS) refer to "spatial and temporal".
 The shift from figure 1 to figure 2 in science indicates in large part, the number of states using the NGSS.
 The change in social studies was the real surprise, moving from 46 to 31 states - or about a 35% decline in states when "spatial" was removed from the geospatial keyword list.
 Califnornia is one such example where "spatial thinking", "spatial contexts", and "spatial distribution" are present in the social studies standards but there is no geospatial language or technology in those standards.
 It's a cautionary tale.

-When plotting raw data on a histogram, it is apparent the total raw count of geospatial keywords by states is non-normal, producing a histogram that is right-skewed.
+When plotting raw data on a histogram, it is apparent the total raw count of geospatial keywords by state is non-normal, producing a histogram that is right-skewed.
+Note the mean and nearly equal standard deviation.

 <a href="plots/fig3.png"><img align="center" border=0 src="plots/fig3.png" width="500"></a>